Springjunky/spring-boot-multi-hsql/README.md

     Your JDBC-Connection-String:  jdbc:hsqldb:hsql://mydomain:4000/COOL_DB
 ```
-so start your favorite database tool, cut&paste the jdbc-connection String and see whats happens
+so start your favorite database tool, cut&paste the jdbc-connection String and see whats happens or use the DataSource-Bean in your code.

 ##### Thanks